victormuuo07/PHASE-3-FINAL-PROJECT/README.md

 The analysis indicates that customer service calls and total day minutes are significant predictors of churn.
 Based on these insights, targeted retention strategies can be developed.

-## Recommendations

-1. **Customer Service Improvement:** Focus on improving the quality of customer service, as frequent calls to customer service strongly predict churn.
-2. **Targeted Retention Programs:** Develop targeted retention programs for customers with high day-time usage to prevent potential churn.
-3. **Continuous Monitoring:** Regularly monitor these key indicators to proactively identify at-risk customers.